travorhouse12/Salmon_Analysis/README.md

 KEY INFORMATION WITH TABLEAU

 • We connected our Tableau Desktop with postgres inorder to retrevie the ML model tables.
 In order to publish this Tableau story/dashboard I needed to extract from the live server to then use Tableau public just for the display of the story/dashboard.

-• There are interactive buttons at the top of each story to get you to the next visualization.
+• There are interactive buttons at the top of each story to get you to the next visualization. that state "Click Me to Move On!".

-The storyboard for the Dashboard can be located on the Google Slides draft as well as in the SB folder on the main branch.
-(no longer relevant now that the google slides are updated)

-Extra Information on the Dashboard Section (no longer relevant now that we are using Tableau)

-• The blue print for the storyboard is just a mockup.
-There may be more on the storyboard then really will be completed for the dashboard.
-The more ideas the easier the process will be to complete it.

-• There will be a seperate storyboard/presentation created through Tableau as well as the app.

-• A JSON file was created from the preprocess CSV which you can find the code and the JSON file in the JSON folder above.
-Another JSON file will be created now that the ML is finished.
+• Interactive sliders to filter the brood year on a few of the charts to give you a smaller chart to analyze.

 ## Outline of the Project